 Despite not being as popular as Banff, Jasper is a great place to spend a weekend or longer in winter and enjoy the beautiful winter wonderland.
 These are the best things to do in Jasper in January and February.

 Driving the Icefields Parkway

 The Icefields Parkway is one of the most beautiful drives in Canada.
-The 144 mile (232 km) highway connects the towns of Banff and Jasper, as it slices its way through the Canadian Rockies.
-This makes it an almost mandatory drive as you visit the two famous parks, and one of the best things to do in Jasper.
+The highway connects the towns of Banff, Lake Louise and Jasper, as it slices its way through the majestic Canadian Rockies.
+This makes it an almost mandatory drive as you visit the two famous national parks, and one of the best things to do in Jasper.
 And if you are not sure of what to do in Banff, we have a full list of the best things to do in Banff in winter.

 Highlights along the route include Bow Lake, Peyto Lake, the Columbia Icefield, and Athabasca Falls.
-Unluckily for us, a winter storm forced the closure of the Icefields Parkway while we were in the area, so we unfortunately did not get to visit all of these breathtaking sights.
+Unfortunately for us, a winter storm forced the closure of the Icefields Parkway while we were in the area, so we did not get to visit all of these breathtaking sights.
 In winter, there is no accommodation along the route, so we recommend leaving early in the morning and planning a full day to make the drive.
 Be sure to have enough fuel, snacks, and water before setting off!
 During winter, the gas station and store at Saskatchewan River Crossing is closed for the season and there is no cell phone reception for most of the drive.

 Abraham Lake Ice Bubbles